Spanish town wants to grow cannabis to pay off debt

 RASQUERA, Spain A small town in northeastern Spain, believes it has found a novel way to pay of its debt: cultivating cannabis.

-Tucked in the hills of one of Spain's most picturesque regions, the Catalonian village of Rasquera has agreed to rent out land to grow marijuana, an enterprise the local authorities say will allow them to pay off their 1.3 million euro (1 million pound) debt in two years.
+Tucked in the hills of one of Spain's most picturesque regions, the Catalonian village of Rasquera has agreed to rent out land to grow marijuana, an enterprise the local authorities say will allow them to pay off their 1.3 million euro debt in two years.

 Local authorities are keeping the location of the site top secret while Spain's attorney general investigates the legality of the project.
 The Catalan regional government has also asked the village for further information about the plan.